mciocchi/cyanide/README.md

 which is not the case when opening two windows or two frames on a single buffer.
 This function is going to be changed to use a unique identifier, something along the lines of "frame.buffer-position.buffer-name." --MC

-** cyanide-default-disabler does not tear down views cleanly

-cyanide-frame-windows-locked and cyanide-frame-windows-dedicated do not fully unlock-and un-dedicate all windows.
-Needs more investigation.